ddc-java-12/capstone-project-proposal-HDawson-coder/docs/index.md

 * **Device/external services**

     Google Sign in

-    *Google sign in will allow the user to access their same levels from different devices.

 ## Server component

 * **Functionality**

     The servers will have to randomize the placements of the colored objects in the containers, progressivly increasing the difficulty of the levels.

+    Users will be able to access their current level and stats from other devices after logging in.

 * **Persistent data**